jdittrich/quickMockup/README.md

 See the source code for now, there are instructions in a comment in the html at the beginning of the code for the element list.

+## License

+MIT License; Used Libraries may have other licenses – see below

 ## Used Libraries

 Library  | Creator |License | Origin